Efficient collaborative learning of the average treatment effect: Introduction

-Adding to these challenges, in multi-site collaboration, individual-level data oftentimes cannot be shared across sites due to privacy concerns.
-Therefore it is crucial to develop statistical methods that adapt to these privacy constraints and thus enable collaborative analysis in a federated way; namely, constructing estimators with access to only source-specific summary statistics.
-While many existing federated learning literature focuses on regression and classification settings \citep{jordan2018communication,li2022transfer,li2023targeting,guo2023robust}, few has focused on federated causal inference\citep{han2021federated,vo2022bayesian,xiong2023federated}. \cite{xiong2023federated} and \cite{vo2022bayesian} defined their target estimand of interest on a combined population and assumes exchangeability. \cite{han2021federated} proposed a federated adaptive causal estimator of the average treatment effect, which imposes parametric assumptions on outcome models and adaptively borrows information from data sources depending on the level of alignment in the conditional outcome distributions with the target distribution.
-However, their estimator is not efficient and can only borrow information from sources where the exchangeability holds.
+Adding to these challenges, in multi-site collaboration, individual-level data oftentimes cannot be shared across sites due to privacy concerns. { One common motivating scenario arises when working with multi-site electronic health record (EHR) data, where patient-level information cannot be shared across institutions due to health network policies.
+In such settings, federated learning methods allow researchers to conduct collaborative analyses without pooling individual observations \citep{brisimi2018federated}.} Therefore it is crucial to enable collaborative analysis in a federated way; namely, constructing estimators with access to only source-specific summary statistics.
+While many existing federated learning literature focuses on regression and classification settings \citep{li2022transfer}, few has focused on federated causal inference. \cite{xiong2023federated} and \cite{vo2022bayesian} defined their causal target estimand of interest on a combined population and assumes exchangeability. \cite{han2025federated} proposed a parametric federated adaptive estimator of the average treatment effect.
+However, their estimator is not efficient.

+{ An illustrative real-world scenario motivating our approach involves studying how different diabetes treatments—particularly insulin and newer classes of glucose-lowering agents—impact heart failure (HF) outcomes across heterogeneous healthcare settings.
+Large multi-center studies have shown that sodium–glucose cotransporter-2 (SGLT2) inhibitors can confer a lower risk of HF hospitalization than other glucose-lowering medications \citep{kosiborod2017lower}, but the magnitude of this benefit appears to differ among various geographic and institutional contexts.
+When data are scattered across different hospitals or regions—some of which may have limited HF endpoints—a privacy-preserving, decentralized data fusion approach is crucial to accurately estimate treatment effects while accounting for site-level heterogeneity.}